BJhutti/Web-Final/README.md

 # Zero Suit Samus Information Website

-## A Project created for the Web Development course (CSIS	1280) at Douglas College
+## A Project created for the Web Development

 This was a website I created for my main character in the game Super Smash Brothers Ultimate.
 This website includes: